 Our first task is the numerical verification of the error estimates (\ref{eq:errest1}) and (\ref{eq:errest2}).
-For this purpose we consider the initial-boundary value problem (\ref{eq:bbm2a})--(\ref{eq:bcs}) in the domain $\Omega=[0,1]\times [0,1]$, equipped with an appropriate forcing term so that the resulting system admits the following the functions as exact solution
+For this purpose we consider the initial-boundary value problem (\ref{eq:bbm2a})--(\ref{eq:bcs}) in the domain $\Omega=[0,1]\times [0,1]$, equipped with an appropriate forcing term so that the resulting system admits the following the functions as an exact solution:

-The specific exact solution satisfies the boundary conditions $\nabla \eta\cdot\bn=0$ and $\bu\cdot \bn=0$, and also the condition $\Curl \bu(\bx,t)=0$ for all $t\geq 0$, and therefore complies with the theory developed in the previous sections.
+This specific exact solution satisfies the boundary conditions $\nabla \eta\cdot\bn=0$ and $\bu\cdot \bn=0$, and also the condition $\Curl \bu(\bx,t)=0$ for all $t\geq 0$, and therefore complies with the theory developed in the previous sections.
 The bottom topography is chosen to be

-We further consider regular uniform triangulations $\mathcal{T}_h$ of $\Omega$ for $h=h_i=1/N$, $N=8+4i$, for $i=0,1,\cdots, 6$.
-For each grid $\mathcal{T}_h$ we integrate the system (\ref{eq:semidisc}) up to time $T=1$ using the four-stage Runge-Kutta method with timestep $\Delta t=5\times 10^{-4}$ to ensure that errors induced by the time integration are negligible compared to the respective errors of the spatial discretization.
-The error of the Runge-Kutta method is expected to be of the order of $(\Delta t)^4$ while as we saw in the previous section the errors from the semidiscretization appear to have smaller convergence rates, especially the cases we will consider here, which is linear, quadratic and cubic Lagrange elements.
-During the time integration we recorded the numerical errors $E^0(\eta)=\|e\|$, $E^0(\bu)=\|\be\|$, $E^1(\eta)=\|e\|_1$ and $E^{\div}(\bu)=\|\be\|_\div$ and we compute the experimental convergence rates $R$ defined as follows
+We further consider regular, uniform triangulations $\mathcal{T}_h$ of $\Omega$ for $h=h_i=1/N$, $N=8+4i$, for $i=0,1,\cdots, 6$.
+For each grid $\mathcal{T}_h$ we integrate the system (\ref{eq:semidisc}) up to time $T=1$ using the classical, explicit four-stage, fourth-order Runge-Kutta method with stepsize $\Delta t=5\times 10^{-4}$ to ensure that errors induced by the time integration are negligible compared to the respective errors of the spatial discretization.
+The error of the Runge-Kutta method is expected to be of the order of $(\Delta t)^4$, while as we saw in the previous section the errors from the semidiscretization appear to have smaller convergence rates, especially the cases we consider here, which are linear, quadratic and cubic Lagrange elements.
+During the time integration we recorded the numerical errors $E^0(\eta)=\|e\|$, $E^0(\bu)=\|\be\|$, $E^1(\eta)=\|e\|_1$ and $E^{\div}(\bu)=\|\be\|_\div$, and we compute the experimental convergence rates $R$ defined as

-where $\alpha$ is one of the following $0,1,\div$.
+where $\alpha$ is $0$, $1$ or $\div$.
 It is noted that for the penalty parameter of Nitsche's method we used $\gamma=1000$.
-It is also noted that for implementation purposes instead of using the bottom topography $D(\bx)$ we use the $L^2$-projection of the bottom into the space $S_h^r$.
+This value was the largest value greater than $10$ we tried and worked well.
+We didn't observe any instabilities for the values we tried, while in some cases (depending on the choice of the bottom topography) the inversion the regularization operator was more accurate for smaller values of $\gamma$.
+Moreover, for implementation purposes, instead of using the bottom topography $D(\bx)$ we use the $L^2$-projection of the depth function into the space $S_h^r$.